Las Pilitas (baptismal fonts), Los Muertos Beach, close to El Pulpito (Romantic Zone, Puerto Vallarta)

 The Boy on the Seahorse (Rafael Zamarripa), Los Muertos Beach, Puerto Vallarta

-At present they are more known as being the place where the bronze sculpture of Master Rafael Zamarripa is located, representing a boy riding on the back of a sea horse, the official title is “The Boy on the Seahorse“, was created in 1960 by a young Rafael.
+At present they are more known as being the place where the bronze sculpture of Master Rafael Zamarripa is located, representing a boy riding on the back of a sea horse, the official title is “The Boy on the Seahorse“, was sculpted in 1960 by a young Rafael.

-It was originally placed here at Las Pilitas and after a strong storm, it was lost in the sea.
+It was originally placed here at Las Pilitas in 1968 and after a strong storm, it was lost in the sea.
 A new one was commissioned and in 1976 placed on the Malecon, where you can see it today.
 The original sculpture was recovered and is now once again on display at Las Pilitas.

 The Boy on the Seahorse and The Pulpit in the background, Los Muertos Beach, Puerto Vallarta